Lindsay-R/g3-assessment-week-7/README.md

 ## Setup

-1. Fork and clone this repository
+1. Fork and clone this repository X
 1. Create a new Pivotal Tracker project in the gSchool account.
 Add instructors as owners.
+X
-1. `bundle install`
+1. `bundle install`  X
-1. `cp config/database.yml.example config/database.yml`
+1. `cp config/database.yml.example config/database.yml`  X
-1. `rake db:create` to create your test and development databases
+1. `rake db:create` to create your test and development databases  X
 1. Complete each story in Tracker

 ## Migrations